-Some studies guarantee the experimental treatment to every patient, while other studies may use an approach where only some of the patients receive the experimental treatment.
+Some studies guarantee the experimental treatment to every subject, while other studies may use an approach where only some of the subjects receive the experimental treatment.

 Many studies use a “placebo,” which is an inactive substance that matches the look of the experimental treatment.
-A placebo is used so patients and doctors do not know which patients received the real experimental treatment, and which received the inactive substance.
+A placebo is used so subjects and doctors do not know which subjects received the real experimental treatment, and which received the inactive substance.

 This helps researchers determine if the experimental treatment is as good as or better than the standard therapy.
 Patients will always be told if they are being asked to participate in a study with a placebo arm.

 What is involved in G1's studies for SCLC?

-We are evaluating an investigational medicine for the treatment of patients with SCLC.
+We are evaluating an investigational medicine for the treatment of with SCLC.
 Study 03 is for patients diagnosed with SCLC who have already received chemotherapy and Study 05 is for patients diagnosed with SCLC who have not yet received chemotherapy or checkpoint inhibitors.
 If you have been diagnosed with SCLC, you may be eligible to participate.

 Prior to enrolling in the study, it is important to talk to your doctor and the study's staff and to read the Informed Consent Form, so you are aware of what is involved.
 The Informed Consent Form outlines the investigational medicine's known safety information and provides background on what the study involves.

 Once you have signed the informed consent, your study doctor will run tests to confirm that you are eligible to participate.
 Your doctor and study team should be available to answer questions throughout the process.

 Will I receive the active drug or placebo in this SCLC study ?

 If I receive the active drug, what side effects should I expect?

 The Informed Consent Form will provide details on the known safety information on the investigational drug.
 Please direct any additional questions to your doctor.

 Do I have to pay to participate in a clinical study?